 There are people who erroneously assume that VRV and VRF are different.
 This is really not the case.
 The two are the same.
 The only difference is in the full meanings of their acronyms:

-- VRF stands for Variable Refrigerant Flow while VRV stands for Variable Refrigerant Volume.
+- VRF stands for Variable Refrigerant Flow while VRV stands for Variable Refrigerant Volume, check Daikin VRV for details.
 Though there is little difference in the names, VRF and VRV refers to the same HVAC technology that was invented by Daikin Industries, Ltd. in 1982.

 The Structure of A VRF System